itead/ITEADLIB_Arduino_IoTgo/README.md

 	DebugSerial.println("hello");

+### WBoard

+Need no connections.

-## Attention
+# Attention

-**Note1**:	The size of message from ESP8266 is too big for arduino sometimes, so the library can't receive the whole buffer because
-the size of the hardware serial buffer which is defined in HardwareSerial.h is too small.
+**Note1**:	The size of message from ESP8266 is too big for arduino sometimes, so the library can't receive the whole buffer because the size of the hardware serial buffer which is defined in HardwareSerial.h is too small.

-Open the file from `\arduino\hardware\arduino\avr\cores\arduino\HardwareSerial.h` .
+Open the file from `\arduino\hardware\arduino\avr\cores\arduino\HardwareSerial.h`.
 See the follow line in the HardwareSerial.h file.

 	#define SERIAL_BUFFER_SIZE 64

 The default size of the buffer is 64.
 Change it into a bigger number, like 256 or more.

 The SRAM size of mega is bigger than UNO's, so it is better to use MEGA board to communicate with ESP8266.

-**BUG**: When you use this library and receive the http package, it might miss some char_tacters because the library can't process so much data in the same time.

-** Created by Stan Lee(Lizq@iteadstudio.com) **

-2014/10/8

-**Modified version**

-V1.0	released the first version of ESP8266 library
+# Author

+- Author: Wu Pengfei(pengfei.wu@itead.cc)
+- Date: 11/20/2014 6:27:43 PM

 -------------------------------------------------------------------------------